 To write a data block, all m + p disks are accessed in parallel to write all the data and parity information to the disks.
-In case of no failures, the access would take as long as the slowest of the m + pdisks.
+In case of no failures, the access would take as long as the slowest of the m + p disks.
 In case of failures, data should be written on different sectors or on standby units.
 Depending on the seriousness of the failure, this process might be more complicated.
 To read a data block, all m disks are accessed in parallel.
 In case of no failures, the access would take as long as the slowest of the m disks.
 If failure(s) are detected, the system will have to:

-- [1] Lock all parity disks associated with the failed disk(s), - [2] Read all the necessary parity groups, - [3] Compute the data block that would give the correct parities, - [4] Write back the corrected data on different sectors or on standby units, - [5] Unlock the parity disks.
+- [1] Lock all parity disks associated with the failed disk(s),

+- [2] Read all the necessary parity groups,

+- [3] Compute the data block for a correct parity,

+- [4] Write back the corrected data,

+- [5] Unlock the parity disks.

 Since failures are not expected to be frequent, this performance overhead can be neglected on the average.
 In the above discussion, we have assumed that fine grain striping is used, making it necessary for every request to access all data disks.
 If coarse grain striping is used, it might be possible to fulfill the request by accessing fewer disks.
 For read requests, this might be an advantage, since the seek/latency delays are expected to be smaller.
-Write requests, however, become very expensive [Patterson:89].
+Write requests, however, become very expensive [7].
 In particular, to write data to a single disk in a parity system, the system will have to:

-- [1] Lock all the disks in all the parity groups associated with the disk to be written,

-- [2] Read the old data,

-- [3] Read the old parity,

-- [4] Perform the write request,

-- [5] Compute and write back the new parity using the formula:

-- New parity = (old data \oplus new data) \oplus old parity, and

-- [6] Unlock the parity disks.
+- [1] Lock all the parity groups associated with the disk, - [2] Read the old data, - [3] Read the old parity, - [4] Perform the write request, - [5] Compute and write the new parity using the formula: - New parity = (old data \oplus new data) \oplus old parity, and [6] Unlock the parity disks.